How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 However, there are some intelligent and sophisticated recommendation software for e-commerce retailers.

 Ami Paris uses EASYSIZE – a size recommendation tool.
-After integrating your website with this ecommerce size tool, you can pre-select the right size or provide useful size tips.
+After integrating your website with this fashion ecommerce size tool, you can pre-select the right size or provide useful size tips.
 Everything happens automatically when the page is loaded – no customer inputs required.

 EASYSIZE asks customers about their size in brands they already own.
 They use data of orders and returns from other online shops.

-I hope the information and tips in this article help you improve the shopping experience on your store and decrease size related returns.
+I hope the information and tips in this article help you improve the shopping experience on your fashion store and decrease size related returns.

 Don’t forget to give a shout out on Twitter @netgains_ (using the hashtag #netgains) and share this as a resource with fellow online retailers.